camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 # Expression Language Integration

-By default, the DMN engine uses [JUEL] as expression language for input expressions and output entries.
+By default, the DMN engine uses [JUEL] as expression language for input expressions, output entries and literal expressions.
 It uses [FEEL] as expression language for input entries.
 Please see the [DMN engine][expression languages] guide for more information about expression languages.